open-mmlab/mmhuman3d/docs/human_data.md

 - gender: (N, ), list of str, each element represents the gender for an smpl/smplx instance. (key not required if dataset use gender-neutral model)
 - height， width：(N, )， list of str, each element represents the width of height of image. (keys should be in `HumanData['misc']` if image shape are same across the dataset）
-- other keys，applicable if the key value is different，and have some imapct on keypoints or smpl/smplx (2d and 3d)，For example, `focal_length` and `principal_point`, focal_length = (N, 2), principal_point = (N, 2)
+- other keys，applicable if the key value is different，and have some impact on keypoints or smpl/smplx (2d and 3d)，For example, `focal_length` and `principal_point`, focal_length = (N, 2), principal_point = (N, 2)

 #### Some other info of HumanData

-- All annotations are transfromed from world space to opencv camera space, for space transformation we use:
+- All annotations are transformed from world space to opencv camera space, for space transformation we use:

     ```from mmhuman3d.models.body_models.utils import transform_to_camera_frame, batch_transform_to_camera_frame```